-SFG20 has been designed and developed over three decades to keep pace with the changing maintenance profession, and it provides a technically robust standard that is also highly customisable to individual building needs.
-The SFG20 standard is accessed and used via FacilitiesiQ, a totally unique software solution designed for facilities managers, building owners, contractors and consultants.
+The SFG20 system has been designed and developed over three decades to keep pace with the changing maintenance profession, and its aim is to provide a technically robust standard system that is also highly customisable to individual building needs.

+Totally unique, this web-based software is designed for facilities managers, building owners, contractors and consultants.
 It enables you to stay compliant whilst saving time, energy and money.

-The SFG20 standard is comprehensive, offering over 2000 maintenance schedules which cover the various aspects of a building and its operation - from building fabric and catering to water systems, heating and security.
+In total, it offers over 1200 schedules, covering all possible aspects of a building and its operation - from building fabric and catering to water systems, heating and security.
 Each of these schedules provides insights into what maintenance procedures are legal requirements.
-It then further helps to categorise risk by indicating which tasks are optimal and discretionary.
+It then further helps to categorise risk by indicating which tasks are mandatory, functional and discretionary.

-The standard includes step-by-step detailed requirements for each maintenance task, with timings required for each - making scheduling and resource management easier.
+The system includes step-by-step detailed requirements for each maintenance task, with timings required for each - making scheduling and resource management easier.
 This can also prove particularly helpful for the tendering process.
-A client or consultant can create a clearly defined maintenance plan for contractors to quote for on a comparable basis.
+A client or consultant can create a clearly defined work package for contractors to quote for on a comparable basis.
 This also saves contractors significant time in the tendering process or in developing maintenance programmes for clients.